 The best way to find a Non-Traded REIT is by searching its name in the "Add Investment" field.
 Modeling these investments poses a unique challenge because they are illiquid and do not have readily available pricing data.
 Further, utilizing a REIT’s NAV as “price history” has serious and ubiquitous consequences from a risk assessment standpoint.
 Other than creating a low-resolution representation of price volatility, it further simplifies the generic risk profile of Non-Traded REITs to that of a stable-value product whose value is little changed over time.
 As one might suspect, the realities of assessing the underlying risks of Non-Traded REITs are complicated and their risk profiles range from low to high risk.
-As a result, Non-Traded REITs in Riskalyze use a proprietary calculation to determine the risk profile presented.
+As a result, Non-Traded REITs in Nitrogen use a proprietary calculation to determine the risk profile presented.

 Non-Traded REITs Methodology Overview

-For traditional investments in Riskalyze, we incorporate daily or monthly price data, as appropriate, and dividends from a full market cycle; January 1st, 2008 to the most recent market close.
+For traditional investments in Nitrogen, we incorporate daily or monthly price data, as appropriate, and dividends from a full market cycle; January 1st, 2008 to the most recent market close.
 As previously stated, Non-Traded REITs do not have regular pricing data, even if they strike monthly NAVs, and most did not exist prior to January 1st, 2008.

 Our proprietary methodology for calculating the risk profile (return and volatility) for Non-Traded REITs assesses the following criteria: